 Endurance Search Partners

-They collaborate with promising search fund entrepreneurs, offering mentorship, a vast network, and resources.
-Their goal is to nurture these entrepreneurs into exceptional leaders.
-With a history of over 250 search fund partnerships, the firm emphasizes flexible, innovation-oriented investment strategies.
+Endurance Search Partners collaborate with searchers by offering mentorship, a vast network, and other resources.
+Their goal is to nurture entrepreneurs into exceptional leaders.

-Their unique approach allows for enduring investments and adaptable decision-making, with the firm’s capital sourced entirely from its partners.
+With a track record of over 250 search fund partnerships and over 120 investments, the firm emphasizes flexible, innovation-oriented investment strategies to facilitate small business acquisition funding.
+Their modern approach allows for enduring investments and adaptable decision-making, with the firm’s capital sourced entirely from its partners.

 Miramar Equity Partners

-Miramar Equity Partners (MEP) is the private equity arm of Miramar Holdings, established in 2018, and based in Dallas.
+Miramar Equity Partners (MEP) is the Dallas-based private equity arm of Miramar Holdings, established in 2018.
+Miramar Search Partners represents the firm’s traditional search fund investing division.

-Led by Kurt Leedy and Kyle Coots, MEP specializes in investing in mid-sized businesses with sustainable market positions, with a keen interest in vertical market software, communications infrastructure, healthcare, and tech-enabled services.
+Led by Kurt Leedy and Kyle Coots, MEP specializes in investing in midsized businesses with sustainable market positions.
+They are often a business’ first-time source of institutional capital.

-Their approach is distinct, as they offer patient and flexible capital, free from the constraints typical of traditional equity funds.
+Their approach offers patient and flexible capital, free from the constraints typical of traditional equity funds.
 This strategy emphasizes long-term growth and fostering deep partnerships with founders and management teams.

 Their commitment is to collaborate with passionate executives, aiming for sustained growth and meaningful partnerships in the business landscape.